 The Data Selection Wizard also provides helpful tips and instructions for each step by clicking on the icons.

 STEP 1: DIMENSIONS

 First, choose your preferred localization level.
 You can choose to look at state-level data, county-level data, or to compare data on the state-level data to data from counties within that state.
+All states and the District of Columbia are available for all years; data for Puerto Rico are only available for 2016.
 Note that 2015 county-level data are not available by industry.
-If you wish to see county-level data or compare a state to its counties, please choose “all fields” in Step 4 if you plan to select 2015 data in Step 5.
+In the 2016 data, county-level indstry data are limited to Educatinoal Services, Health Care and Social Assistance, and Other Fields of Activity.

 Second, choose whether you would like to look at nonprofit employment, nonprofit establishments, total annual nonprofit wages, or average weekly nonprofit wages*.
 Note that only employment data are available for 2015.

 Once you have made your selections, click "next" to go to Step 2.

 [Note that this step is only available to Nonprofit Works Premium members.]

 This step allows you to put your nonprofit data into context.
 The contextual data output through this step will reflect your selections in all other steps of the Wizard.
 Here you will have three options, of which you will only be able to choose one in a given search:

 - OPTION 1: If you would like to compare nonprofits to their counterparts in the for-profit and/or government sectors, select one or both of the options under OPTION 1.

 - OPTION 2: If you would like to see what percent of employment, establishments, or total annual wages are accounted for by nonprofits, you can choose either total private (nonprofit + for-profit) or total (nonprofit + for-profit + government), select one of the options under OPTION 2.
 Note that this option is not available for average weekly wages.